 Still, if you’re looking for a machine that’ll perform to consistently high standards of coffee preparation, you’re probably better off looking elsewhere; there are several drip coffee machines in my coffee maker guide that have been Golden Cup-certified by the SCA to produce excellent coffee to rival that from a Chemex or pour over coffee maker.

-That being said, I look forward to testing out the SMEG drip coffee machine.
-Perhaps it’ll end up being the bee’s knees and make me flip my lid!
+That being said, I’m glad I tested out the SMEG drip coffee machine.
+It wasn’t the bee’s knees and it didn’t make me flip my lid.
+But it made decent coffee and I love pretty things!

-I hope reading my preliminary SMEG coffee maker review has transported you to a time when everything was simpler and all was right with the world.
-If there’s anything you’d like me to focus on during my upcoming hands-on review, let me know in the comments section!
+I hope reading my SMEG coffee maker review has transported you to a time when everything was simpler and all was right with the world.
+What’s your experience using this retro beauty?
+I look forward to your comments!